Spacemance · direct from the author, Sera Voss

 ...

 She's about to meet the man she was sent to kill.
+Keep reading.

 First three chapters free.
-No email required.
-14‑day money‑back guarantee on every purchase.Find the Book Before BookTok Does
+No email required.Find the Book Before BookTok Does

 Starfall Accord is a debut.
 Which means you get to discover this one on your own terms, before the algorithm decides you should

-No bestseller sticker doing the heavy lifting.
+No five figure review count to perform trust for you, and no bestseller sticker doing the heavy lifting.

-Just a professionally edited, 90,000+ word story written for the reader who has been searching for human only space opera romance with a slow burn that's actually slow.
+Just a carefully edited, 90,000+ word story for the reader who has been searching for human only space opera romance with a slow burn that's actually slow: the kind of book you have to find, instead of being fed.

 Every Question You're About to Google, Answered